GraphiteEditor/Graphite/frontend/wasm/README.md

 ## Native communication: `src/native_communication.rs`

-Handles receiving serialized `FrontendMessage`s from the native desktop app via an `ArrayBuffer` and forwarding them to JS through the editor handle.
+Handles receiving serialized `FrontendMessage`s from the native desktop app via an `ArrayBuffer` and forwarding them to JS through the editor wrapper.

 ## Wasm wrapper initialization: `src/lib.rs`

 Entry point for the Rust codebase in the Wasm environment.
-Sets up panic hooks and logging, and defines thread-local storage for the editor instance, editor handle, message buffer, and panic dialog callback.
+Sets up panic hooks and logging, and defines thread-local storage for the editor instance, editor wrapper, message buffer, and panic dialog callback.